Bill Lee (left-handed pitcher): Spaceman: A Baseball Odyssey

 In 2003, filmmakers Brett Rapkin and Josh Dixon joined Lee on a barnstorming trip to Cuba, gathering footage for the documentary film Spaceman: A Baseball Odyssey.
 The film premiered at the 2006 SILVERDOCS AFI/Discovery Channel Documentary Festival and later on the New England Sports Network and MLB Network.
 It is distributed across North America by Hart Sharp Video.

-Spaceman (2016 film)
+Spaceman (film)

 Spaceman is a biographical film about Lee written and directed by Brett Rapkin and starring Josh Duhamel as Lee.

+Eephus (film)

+Eephus is a 2024 sports film and stars Lee as the character, Lee, prominently featuring his eephus pitch.

 Political career

 In 1988, Lee was the Rhinoceros Party presidential candidate running on a platform of bulldozing the Rocky Mountains so Alberta could receive a few extra minutes of sunlight and banning guns and butter.
 His slogan was "No guns, no butter.
 Both can kill."

 2016 gubernatorial campaign

 A longtime resident of Craftsbury, Vermont, in May 2016, Lee was chosen by the Liberty Union Party as its nominee for governor in the 2016 election.
 Lee, who had never heard of the Liberty Union Party before, was contacted by the party to run for governor and accepted.
 Lee did not take campaign contributions.
 His campaign slogan was, "So far left, we're right".
 Lee is a supporter of Bernie Sanders but sees himself as "Bernie-heavy not Bernie-lite" arguing he is Sanders' policy twin.
 During the campaign he advocated for a Canadian style health care system, revealing that he got his shoulder surgery in Canada for $5000, estimating it would have cost $50,000 to $70,000 in the US.

 Lee lost the election, receiving 8,912 votes (2.78%), the second highest number of votes for a Liberty Union gubernatorial candidate in the party's history, second only to Bernie Sanders himself in 1976 who got 11,317 votes (6.1%).